-As per The Group Governance Framework, the RS and RAS monitoring will be accomplished through the ERM, on a monthly basis and AFRC on a quarterly basis.
+As per The Group Governance Framework, the RS and RAS monitoring is monthly via a system called B-WISE and reports to Enterprise Risk Management Committee ("ERMC") on a quarterly basis.
 Every breached threshold must have an action plan with a specific time frame.